-The Ukraine-Russia conflict, which has evolved over recent weeks, has added volatility to an already fragile global economy which is still reeling from the after effects of the COVID-19 outbreak.
-This conflict, and any other geopolicitical risks which evolve over the coming months, could have significant impacts on the global economy.
+The Russia/Ukraine conflict, which commenced in February 2022, added volatility to the global economy which was still recovering from the after effects of the COVID-19 outbreak.
+This conflict, and any other geopolitical risks which evolve over the coming months, continues to have significant impacts on the global economy, particularly through the impact of higher energy prices and disruption to supply chains.

-Given the Society's exposure to equity markets for future income, any fall in the value of equity markets will reduce the value of AMC's.
+Given our exposure to equity markets for our future income, any fall in the value of equity markets will reduce the value of AMC's.
 We will continue to monitor the impacts of the conflict and any other geopolitical risks in to ensure we remain resilient.
+The Managed Fund had a small amount of exposure to Russia through holding the Abrdn Emerging Markets Equity fund.
+This exposure was 0.039% of the Managed Fund assets (£0.2m)